thelonious/kld-array-iterators/README.md

 Range Iterator
 --------------
 Walk from a starting number to an ending number in steps.
-If the step is not included, a value of 1 or -1 will be used.
+If the step is not included, a value of 1 or -1 will be used as it appropriate for the relative magnitude of the start and end values.
+The second argument is optional and will default to 2^32 if it is not included.

     var iter = new RangeIterator(5, 15);